skeoop/skeoop.github.io/index.md

 [Lab-LengthConverter](labs/Lab7-LengthConverter.pdf)
 How to [create a game with JavaFX](https://github.com/jbrucker/guessing-game) and MVC design.
 [PA3-Unit Converter](assignments/PA3-UnitConverter.pdf).
-[Currency Converter](docs/currency_service) how to get currency exchange rates for your UnitConverter.
+[Currency Converter](docs/currency_service) how to get current exchange rates for your UnitConverter.
 </td>
 </tr>
 <!-- recursion -->